assemble/assemble-less/README.md

 * `false` - No processing will occur.
 * `true` - Process source files using [grunt.template.process][] defaults.
 * `options` object - Process source files using [grunt.template.process][], using the specified options.
-* `function(src, filepath)` - Process source files using the given function, called once for each file.
-The returned value will be used as source code.

 _(Default processing options are explained in the [grunt.template.process][] documentation)_